ChenyangQiQi/FateZero/README.md

 # CUDA_VISIBLE_DEVICES=0 python test_fatezero.py --config config/teaser/jeep_watercolor.yaml
 accelerate launch test_fatezero.py --config config/teaser/jeep_posche.yaml
 ```
+### Reproduce other results in the paper (in progress)
+Download the [data](https://hkustconnect-my.sharepoint.com/:u:/g/personal/cqiaa_connect_ust_hk/Ea1TrKCBXdhHhqc7ZKTnvjwBvBU6gzxyo9E6u55fqh3jew?e=LO5LWO) of syle editing.
+Unzip and Place it in './data/release'.
+Then use the command in 'config/release' to get the results.

 ## Tuning guidance to edit YOUR video
 We provided a tuning guidance to edit in-the-wild video at [here](config/TuningGuidance.md).
 The work is still in progress.
 Welcome to give your feedback in issues.